 Read what you have written out loud

 As soon as you have finished writing a draft, read it out loud.
 Try to notice any clumsy or unclear sentences.
 Underline these sentences, so that you can get back to them later.
 You can also read your essay to other people to get their feedback.
 Don’t be afraid to ask them if there are any unclear or obscure sentences.
 The more voices that can confirm the high quality of your writing, the better.
+Furthermore, you can use our online writing service to get a proofread your essay.

 Polish It All Up